robdyke/dotfiles/README.md

 The UI latency of modern computers has gotten progressively worse in the last 30 years despite advancement in clock speed and computing power.
 Worse yet, a lot of user interfaces actually needlessly add latency by introducing pointless animations.
-See <https://danluu.com/input-lag/> for an in-depth investigation.
+See <https://danluu.com/input-lag/> for an in-depth investigation, and <https://news.ycombinator.com/item?id=19443076> for insightful discussion.

 The lowest possible latency is a target for my workflow and code in this repository.
 Too many user interfaces waste time on stupid animations or are